-- 2. In the Restore to System (PC) section, click the Choose File button.
-Use the Choose file dialog box to find the backup file, then click the file and click Open. - 3.
+- 2. In the Restore to System (PC) section, click the Browse button.
+Use the Choose file dialog box to find the backup file, then click the file and click Open.
+You may also restore from a thumb drive connected to one of the USB ports. - 3.
 Click Restore.
 A message will appear. - 4.
 Click OK to close the message and restore the configuration settings from the selected file.